talwat/blog/docs/posts/arch-on-arm.md

 If you've done a typical Arch/Gentoo install, you will notice that so far this has been very typical.
 This is the part where things start to differ from the typical install guide.
+This is because this guide will use efistub to boot the kernel instead of a conventional bootloader. efistub is basically just allows us to boot directly into the kernel without a bootloader.

 First, cd into the drive like so: